linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

 The two are similar in that both are designed for developing efficient web frontends, and both use component-based approaches.

 But the two differ in scope.
 React is a library, designed specifically for enhancing the experience of developing user interfaces.
-Ember.js, on the other hand, is a framework, meaning that it brings with it an entire architecture for developing frontend applications.
+Ember.js, on the other hand, is a framework, meaning that it brings with it an entire architecture for developing front-end applications.

-Beyond that, here are some of the key differences between the two:
+Beyond that, the following are some of the key differences between the two:

 - Ember is highly opinionated.
 It brings with it a particular architecture (MVC) and conventions, and developers need to follow these to develop Ember applications.
 React, on the other hand, is not opinionated, in large part because it is strictly focused on the view aspect.
-This makes React more adaptable but also gives it less built-in structure.
+This makes React more adaptable but also gives it a less built-in structure.

-- Ember comes built in with features for modern web application development like routing and services.
-React can have these features added on to it, but doing so typically requires bringing in other, supplementary libraries, or a framework like Next.js.
+- Ember comes built-in with features for modern web application development like routing and services.
+React can have these features added to it, but doing so typically requires bringing in other, supplementary libraries, or a framework like Next.js.

 - Ember is generally considered to have a higher learning curve than React.
 React's adaptability often makes it easier to pick up for creating an application.
 By contrast, Ember requires developers to go in-depth with its architecture and conventions to create applications.
-This usually means that, unless you already know some about Ember, getting started with it can take a bit longer than getting started with React.
+This usually means that, unless you already know something about Ember, getting started with it can take a bit longer than getting started with React.

 Overall, Ember is considered an excellent solution for dynamic single-page applications.
-With its full-suite of features and underlying architecture, Ember gives developers a strong basis for building highly interactive applications.
+With its full suite of features and underlying architecture, Ember gives developers a strong basis for building highly interactive applications.

-React, on the other hand, tends to shine brighter for larger and more complicated applications.
+React, on the other hand, tends to shine brighter for larger, and more complicated applications.
 React is a JavaScript library for handling user interfaces, which makes it adaptable to fit alongside other libraries to handle other parts of complex applications.

 ## How to Install Ember